informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 the value of the `previousConfig` attribute being `null` serves to indicate that the reset should return the game to the initial configuration.

-Be sure to check that the new implementation of the `reset` command works correctly, since you may have encapsulation/shared-memory problems in the `FileGameConfiguration` class which prevent it from doing so.
+**Warning**: be sure to check that the new implementation of the `reset` command works correctly, since you may have encapsulation/shared-memory problems in the `FileGameConfiguration` class which prevent it from doing so.

 [^9]: An alternative solution would be to store the game configuration as a [Java Record](https://docs.oracle.com/en/java/javase/17/language/records.html),